 “Highly inclusive leaders are mindful of personal and organizational blind spots, and self-regulate to help ensure ‘fair play.’”
 These leaders act from an awareness of their own biases and acknowledge the need to ensure policies, processes, and structures to prevent organizational biases from others.

 “Highly inclusive leaders have an open mindset, a desire to understand how others view and experience the world, and a tolerance for ambiguity.”
-They commit to keep their minds open about new ideas, perspectives and how others see the world.
+They commit to keeping their minds open about new ideas, perspectives and how others see the world.
 They continually seek learning, listen, inquire and have empathy.

 “Highly inclusive leaders are confident and effective in cross-cultural interactions.”
 They have knowledge of other cultures and how their own cultures impact others.
 They are deliberate in adapting to and learning from other cultures.